 Engine Lubricating Oil Analysis

 Engine Lubricating Oil Analysis can be offered at additional charge and requires oil to have done at least 50 hours.
-The results are ready a few days after the survey.
+The results are ready a few days after the survey from a local laboratory.

 Preliminary Findings (Defects List) is sent by email in the evening after the inspection or the next morning.
 This enables negotiations to continue while the report is being made.

 The report will be delivered by email as a PDF file.
 Hardcopy is also available if requested at additional cost.
 The report is earliest ready 2 days after the inspection and may also be up to one week depending on schedule with other boats.
 We can make agreement for the report delivery schedule.

 The report includes a full photographic record of the items inspected, the tests performed and a photo of each defect.
 This provides photographic evidence of the tests and inspection performed.
 The photographs also provide ease of understanding especially for buyers with less experience or if English is not their first language and avoids any technical terminology not being understood.

 Sample reports are available here.
 Company brochure is available here.